 You know those recipes that make you dance around your kitchen while you make them?
 This was one of those recipes for me.

 It’s Fall.
 I have fully embraced the colder weather, adaptogenic latte, pumpkin pie, snuggle-up-by-the-fire life.
 It’s a good life, my friends.
 And with this new obsession with Fall came a ton of insanely delicious recipe ideas.
 I love making energy bites, as you may know from my Chocolate Coconut Bliss Ball obsession a few years back, and I really wanted to make something with the leftover pumpkin puree in my fridge.
-I have been admiring raw vegan cheesecake bars and glazed donut holes, which have been popping up all over my instagram feed, and so these Pumpkin Spice Donut Holes came to life!
+I have been admiring raw vegan cheesecake bars and glazed doughnut holes, which have been popping up all over my Instagram feed, and so these Pumpkin Spice Donut Holes came to life!
 And trust me, they’re insane.
 Probably one of my best recipes to date.

 Disclaimer: I was a huge Tim Horton’s (Canada’s coffee shop) fan back in the day.
-For those of you not familiar with Tim Hortons, they make a ton of glazed donut holes, and my favourite flavour was the “sour cream glaze” or the seasonal “pumpkin spice” donuts.
-It may be a stretch, but I fully think these donut holes are better than the originals – and they’re healthy.
+For those of you not familiar with Tim Hortons, they make a ton of glazed doughnut holes, and my favourite flavour was the “sour cream glaze” or the seasonal “pumpkin spice” doughnuts.
+It may be a stretch, but I fully think these doughnut holes are better than the originals – and they’re healthy.
 It’s a win/win situation!
 Plus they’re so cute – who doesn’t love pumpkin space at this time of year!?
 Gift them to a friend or family member, or eat them all to yourself (like I do…).